 Many community banks and credit unions still use Excel for spreading and tracking tasks.
 Yet common issues with this method, from broken formulas to time-consuming data entry, cost lending institutions valuable time.
 When time is at a premium, you need a software that not only saves loan officers time, but can also be onboarded fast.

-FISCAL SPREADING and TRACKING is ready to use on day one.
+FISCAL Forward and TRACKING is ready to use on day one.
 Your analysts can start running spreads immediately with standard templates and reports built in.
 For institutions that want to marry their own practices with software capabilities, FISCAL also offers flexibility with customization options beyond deployment.
 Banks and credit unions can continually tailor templates, memos and reports in line with existing processes.

 For example, if your bank would like to note the actual liquidation value of a personal retirement account in addition to actual value, a bank could customize an existing template to add that feature and save it for future use without worry that it will be overwritten.